Counting the ideals of given codimension of the algebra of Laurent polynomials in two variables: Introduction

-Another interesting remark is in order.
-It is well known that the number of subgroups of~$\ZZ^2$ of index~$n$ is~$\sigma(n)$.
-Thus Theorem\,\ref{th-main}\,(iii) implies that the number of ideals of codimension~$n$ of the Laurent polynomial algebra~$\FF_q[x,y,x^{-1},y^{-1}]$ (i.e. of the algebra of the group~$\ZZ^2$) is, up to the factor $(q-1)^2$, a $q$-analogue of the number of subgroups of index~$n$ of~$\ZZ^2$.
-A similar phenomenon was observed in the following related context. \begin{itemize} \item[(a)] By~\cite{ES1} (see also Section~\ref{ssec-cells}) the number of ideals of codimension~$n$ of the polynomial algebra~$\FF_q[x,y]$, which is the algebra of the free abelian monoid~$\NN^2$, is a $q$-analogue of the number~$p(n)$ of partitions of~$n$; as is well known, the latter is equal to the number of ideals of the monoid~$\NN^2$ whose complement is of cardinality~$n$.
+(a) By~\cite{ES1} (see also Section~\ref{ssec-cells} below) the number of ideals of codimension~$n$ of the polynomial algebra~$\FF_q[x,y]$, which is the algebra of the free abelian monoid~$\NN^2$, is a $q$-analogue of the number~$p(n)$ of partitions of~$n$; as is well known, the latter is equal to the number of ideals of the monoid~$\NN^2$ whose complement is of cardinality~$n$.

-\item[(b)] In a non-commutative setting, by~\cite{Re, BR1}, the number of right ideals of codimension~$n$ of the free algebra~$\FF_q\langle x,y\rangle$ is a $q$-analogue of the number of right ideals of the free monoid $\langle x,y\rangle^*$ whose complement is of cardinality~$n$.
+(b) In a non-commutative setting, by~\cite{Re, BR1}, the number of right ideals of codimension~$n$ of the free algebra~$\FF_q\langle x,y\rangle$ is a $q$-analogue of the number of right ideals of the free monoid $\langle x,y\rangle^*$ whose complement is of cardinality~$n$.